Documentation

 WebJars work with most JVM-based containers and web frameworks.
-Using a WebJar requires:

 1. The WebJar needs to be a dependency of your application